 The Knights Park Special Collection holds art and design material ranging from historic to contemporary publications.
-Its primary focus is to support teaching, learning and research in the Faculty of Art, Design & Architecture but the collection is of relevance to other disciplines, for example literature, history and education.
+Its primary focus is to support teaching, learning and research in Kingston School of Art but the collection is of relevance to other disciplines, for example literature, history and education.

 Significant items in the Special Collection include examples of art deco and thirties interior design publications, 19th-century architectural pattern books and private press books as well as a fine collection of children's literature, important for its illustration.
 The current focus of collecting is on artists' books and paper engineering.